 You want one central hub to manage your data.
 Modern MRO software features rule-based access, letting users only see what they are allowed to.

 Aviation runs on safety rules and constant audits.
 There is no way around them.
-Modern software are capable of automating logs, and tracking history, making compliance smooth.
+Modern software is capable of automating logs and tracking history, making compliance smooth.

 Evaluate: